Monday, May 27, 2024

 On HyperQBism

-I think of my poetics as hyperQBist and understand HyperQBism as a poetics of participatory realism engaging in improvisation as a tesseract of faith—which may imply a superposition of cacophony & apophany or from another angle an entanglement of epiphany & apophany.
+This is the central tenet of HyperQBism.
+HyperQBism as a poetics which employs an idea of improvisation as a tesseract of faith—which could mean a superposition of cacophony & apophany or from another angle an entanglement of epiphany & apophany.

-Of course any poetics of superposition is a poetics of rein/reign/rain which aims to splice the eye/aye/I.
+Of course any poetics of superposition may be a poetics of rein/reign/rain which aims to splice the eye/aye/I, where i is understood as the Imaginary Unit.

-The colorpuntal is the primary hyperform I employ to achieve a superposition of forms in any given poem.
+The colorpuntal and the alchemical metaphor are among the hyperforms I employ to achieve a superposition of forms in any given poem to induce a metapoem.

-HyperQBism as a poetics of superposition can also be seen as a poet taking license to define a hypercube as a superposition of cubes.
+HyperQBism as a poetics of superposition can also imply an idea of improvisation as a collapse of a wave function.
 Anyway, here’s a new poem.

 Sunday, May 19, 2024